DarthSid12/ChefPost/README.md

 **Note**\
 This maybe forked but the code is all mine.
-I had technical glitches while uploading project to my githubso I used my partner's.
+I had technical glitches while uploading project to my github so I used my partner's.

 **ChefPost**\
 Program version 1.0 dated 09/13/2020\